 Where we are up to

-VEOHRC continue to work closely with partners to identify realistic scenarios to tailor the sessions to particular workplaces, frequently applying Aboriginal cultural rights where awareness remains low.
-As a result, training participants have an increased level of understanding of Charter rights and obligations as a result of the sessions, as well as greater confidence in applying the Charter.
+VEOHRC continue to work closely with partners to identify realistic scenarios to tailor the sessions to particular workplaces, frequently applying Aboriginal cultural rights where awareness is low.
+This has increased understanding in Charter rights and obligations and created greater confidence in applying the Charter.

 All public authorities have obligations under the Victorian Charter of Human Rights and Responsibilities.
 VEOHRC works with staff and leaders in justice agencies to develop confidence and capacity to apply the Charter in practice.
 VEOHRC achieves this by delivering tailored face to face education, which embeds awareness of human rights and obligations, and builds capacity to protect and promote human rights in every day decision making.